-So you spent hours perfecting your CV, contacting clients and refreshing your emails but had no success gaining an internship?
-Don't panic, here’s Plan B.
+So you spent hours perfecting your resume, contacting clients and refreshing your emails but had no success gaining an internship?
+Don't panic, follow Plan B.

-As the summer break loomed over my last month of my second year at University I did not reciprocate the excitement of my peers.
-Following my previous summer, I knew this was not an opportunity to kick back and relax, this was my time to find work experience that would enable me to get a job following my graduation.
+As the summer break loomed about my last month or my second year at University I didn't reciprocate the excitement of my peers.
+Following my previous summer, I knew this was not an opportunity to kick back and relax, this was my time to find work that would enable me to get a job following my graduation.

-After an immense struggle last year to find an internship, I tried to be organised this year and contacted businesses prior to breaking up for the summer, practically begging them to give me a chance at interning for them.
-However, despite my enthusiasm I failed to find an internship that would be suitable for me.
-But, despite my lack of a summer internship, I did not panic and neither should you.
+After an immense struggle last year to find an internship, I tried to be organized this year and contacted businesses prior to breaking up for the summer, practically begging them to give me a chance at interning for them.
+However, despite my enthusiasm, I failed to find an internship that would be suitable for me.
+But, despite my lack of a summer internship, I didn't panic and neither should you.
 There are a whole host of opportunities for students in order to keep themselves occupied this summer, improving their skills and broadening their experiences within their industry.

-For me, studying public relations, I broke down the requirements to be a successful public relations practitioner and honed in on how to improve these individual skills.
-For example, a huge part of public relations is excellent writing skills, therefore I tried to find writing opportunities (such as this one) to put on my CV in order to show future employers that I made an active effort to improve and showcase my writing skills.
-In addition to this, I also focused on my communication skills as a huge part of public relations is focused on engaging with people.
-I concentrated on this element by getting a part time retail job for over the summer, which will show prospective employers that I have excellent communication skills and a successful customer service background.
+For me, studying public relations, I broke down the requirements to a successful public relations practitioner and honed in on how to improve these individual skills.
+For example, a huge part of public relations is excellent writing skills, therefore I tried to find writing opportunities (such as this one) to put on my resume in order to show future employees that I made an active effort to improve and showcase my writing skills.
+In addition to this, I also focus on my communication skills as a huge part of public relations is focused on engaging with people.
+I concentrated on this element by getting a part-time retail job for over the summer, which will show prospective employees that I have excellent communication skills and a successful customer service background.

-So, if you don't have an internship with a top company this summer, do not panic.
+So, if you don't have an internship with a top company this summer, don't panic.
 Break down the skills needed for your career and focus on individual elements to improve on.
-All of these experiences will prove to your future employers that you utilised your spare time by improving yourself to be the best you can be for your industry.
+All of these experiences will prove to your future employers that you utilized your spare time by improving yourself to be the best you can be for your industry.

 Kim Whitty, 20, Public Relations Student.